Radiation Therapy According To Cancer Types

-There are two main types of Radiation therapy used to treat oesophageal cancer.
+There are two main types of radiation therapy used to treat oesophageal cancer.

-External-beam Radiation therapy (EBRT) is the type of Radiation therapy used most often for people with oesophageal cancer.
+External-beam Radiation therapy (EBRT) is the type of radiation therapy used most often for people with oesophageal cancer.
 The radiation is focused on the cancer from a machine outside the body.
 It is much like getting an x-ray, but the radiation is more intense.
 How often and how long the radiation treatments are delivered depends on the reason the radiation is being given and other factors.
 It can last anywhere from a few days to weeks.

 Internal Radiation therapy (brachytherapy) is a type of radiation where the doctor passes an endoscope (a long, flexible tube) down the throat to place radioactive material very close to the cancer.
-The radiation travels only a short distance, so it reaches the tumour but has little effect on nearby normal tissues.
+The radiation travels only a short distance, so it reaches the tumor but has little effect on nearby normal tissues.
 This usually means fewer side effects than with external beam radiation.
 The radioactive source is removed a short time later.

 Brachytherapy can be given 2 ways:

-- In low-dose rate (LDR) brachytherapy, a lower dose of radiation is put near the tumour for longer periods (1 or 2 days) at a time.
+- In low-dose rate (LDR) brachytherapy, a lower dose of radiation is put near the tumor for longer periods (1 or 2 days) at a time.
 The patient needs to stay in the hospital during this treatment, but it can usually be completed in only 1 or 2 sessions.